jnozzi/cocoadev.com/markdown/MultipleConstructors.md

 Does that make sense?

---General/JeffDisher
+--JeffDisher

 ----

 Yes, thank you.
 I was just confused by this example's simplicity, in which it doesn't do anything: since     -init returns     self, it's pointless to do     self = self.
-In less obvious cases, such as class clusters, it does make sense. --General/KonstantinAnoshkin
+In less obvious cases, such as class clusters, it does make sense. --KonstantinAnoshkin

 ----